 Additionally, it improves collagen production: "Retinol binds to retinoid receptors within skin cells," says board-certified dermatologist Joshua Zeichner, M.D.
 This "activates genes that upregulate collagen production."

-This effect was observed in a small human study, where topical retinols stimulated collagen production in mature skin, helping decrease the appearance of wrinkling.
+This effect was observed in a small human study, where topical retinols stimulated collagen production9 in mature skin, helping decrease the appearance of wrinkling.

 But some skin types just don't tolerate it as well, and it can be irritating for some individuals.
 However, if you can tolerate it, there is significant evidence that you should incorporate it into your nighttime routine.
 If you're interested in trying, here are our favorite topical retinols.

 Sure, this is the most extreme of the recommendations here, but if you are serious about helping your skin cells function at their peak, platelet-rich plasma injections are the most sophisticated integrative option available.